AndreaPrestia/Maurice/README.md

 ### Scheduler
 This part exposes the **SchedulerProcessor**.
 The scheduler processor retrieves from every **EventTypeEntity** the schedule rules and runs the implementations of **IScheduleProcessor** as cron jobs.
-The result of these implementations will be serialized it on the choosed storage as **ScheduledEntity**.
+The result of these implementations will be serialized it on the choosed storage as a new **EventEntity**.

 ### TODO

-- Scheduler.
+- Scheduler with cron jobs.
 - Storage implementations for other service (as SqlServer, Cosmos, etc..)
 - Unit tests.
 - Move the serialize logic to a message queue.